exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/00_MongoDB NoSQL Model/index.md

 ### MongoDB NoSQL Model

 Any professional developer knows what a Host, Database, Table, Record, Column, Field, Cell, Index are.
-Those who spent their careers working with Relational databases will find MongoDB very familiar and recognizable, in spite of its *NoSql* label.
+Those who spent their careers working with Relational databases will find MongoDB very familiar and recognizable, in spite of its *NoSql* designation.

 MongoDB has Hosts and Databases.
 For Tables, MongoDB uses *Collections*, which are objects to store multiple Records, called *Documents* in MongoDB.
 So, MongoDB is a database that manages storage and retrieval of Documents.
 Documents have *Fields* with *Values*.
 MongoDB also has *Indexes* (or `indices` if you prefer).
 Check, check, check - everything is covered.